 - Write one or two field statements (depending on what your supervisory committee requires), which constitute the written (comprehensive) portion of the doctoral examination necessary for advancement to Ph.D. candidacy (see "Global Health Field Statement Guidelines" on the SHESC intranet) - Take an ASB 790 Reading and Conference for each field statement - Submit your field statement(s) to your advisor and other committee members for their comments/approval - Have your committee members sign the "Report of Doctoral Comprehensive Examinations" form - Schedule a meeting with your thesis committee sometime between September and February.
+Prepare a presentation with accomplishments during the past year and plan for upcoming year.

+Second year (Fall):

+Complete coursework

+Second Year (Spring):

-committee (see "Global Health Dissertation Proposal Guidelines" available from your approach convener) Take ASM 579 Proposal Writing (strongly recommended) Submit your dissertation proposal to your advisor and other committee members for their comments/approval Third Year (Fall): Schedule an oral defense of your dissertation proposal, which constitutes the oral Proposal Guidelines" available from your Prepare a presentation with accomplishments during the past year and plan for upcoming year.
+Write a dissertation research proposal in consultation with your advisor/supervisory committee (see "Global Health Dissertation Proposal Guidelines" available from your approach convener)

+- Take ASM 579 Proposal Writing (strongly recommended) - Submit your dissertation proposal to your advisor and other committee members for their comments/approval
-F .1 1 D • C 1 17 Fourth and Fifth Years:

-Register for 12 hours of ASB 792 Research and

-12 hours of ASB 799 Dissertation
+Third Year (Fall):

+Schedule an oral defense of your dissertation proposal, which constitutes the oral portion of the doctoral examination necessary for advancement to Ph.D. candidacy